Dehumidifiers – Everything About Dehumidification

 Q) Can I place the dehumidifier in a cabinet?

-A) No. Some units produce a fair amount of heat that could cause a problem, and they need maximum airflow around them.
+A) No, it won’t be as effective and some units produce a fair amount of heat that could cause a problem, and they need maximum airflow around them.

-A) It is partly a function of how long the unit needs to run to achieve a humidity level you want to attain.
+A) Provided the unit has been sized correctly, it is really a function of how long the unit needs to run to get to the desired a humidity level.